Top 5 best natural flea prevention for dogs & cats.

-So why not use the chemical spot-on treatments?
+So why not use the chemical spot-on flea treatments for dogs and cats?

 Here are some of the side effects: